-Within the Paleo scene, there is a huge emphasis placed on the providence of our food (especially meat and other animal products) and although I was concerned about these things before, I am doubly aware of them now.
+Within the ancestral health scene, there is a huge emphasis placed on the providence of our food (especially meat and other animal products) and although I was concerned about these things before, I am doubly aware of them now.
 Growing vegetables gives us an element of control over the quality of our food.
-Buying organic produce in the supermarket is expensive and to be honest, I would rather trust our own vegetables.
+Buying organic produce in the supermarket is expensive.
 We do have a monthly farmers market and we are also very lucky to have a superb organic garden shop relatively near to us but these options are not always practical.
-Hence our heroic efforts each year to tackle weeds and restore our vegetable garden to its former glory.
+Hence our heroic efforts each year to tackle weeds and keep our vegetable garden going.

 We have recently acquired a huge amount of woodchip to go around the beds and so Easter weekend was spent putting weed control fabric down and woodchipping over it and cleaning the greenhouses.
-Of course these are jobs that should have been done months ago but I have been trying hard not to beat myself up over it and just being persistent in doing what I can.
+Of course these are jobs that should have been done months ago but we can only do what we can when we can.
 I think that’s a good way to go – not only with gardens but with everything else – otherwise it all becomes too much.
 In the wonderful weather that we have had, shovelling woodchip with the robins hopping around us, and watching the vegetable garden take shape has been a joy.

 We used to have two large polytunnels (cheap ones – not the amazingly sturdy professional polytunnels that I covet) and after particularly windy days these were often found strewn across the surrounding area – accompanied by upturned pots of tomatoes and basil – despite anchoring them down with enormous stones and planks of wood.
 In the end we had to get rid of them as the wind had bent the metal structure so much that we could not put them back together.
 I think that until we can get a robust model we will stick to the greenhouses.

 We hope to grow a modest crop this year (as last year).
 The usual courgettes, a few tomatoes, spring onions, chard and kale, cabbages, parsley, chives, basil, cucumbers, beets and lettuces.
 I didn’t bother trying with chillies, peppers or aubergines after the first couple of years as we just don’t seem to get a long enough season (waiting until we make that move to somewhere warmer!) but April is the last chance to plant chilli seedlings so I may give them another go.
 Our garlic came out ridiculously small last year, so we took a break but will plant again in the winter this year.
-We used to grow a ton of potatoes (early, mid and late) and also beans but now we do not eat them, so it frees up space for other crops.
-I have bought a few different seeds this year – some oriental salad crops and different types of tomato and cucumbers – so will update on their progress here.
+I have bought a few different seeds this year – some oriental salad crops and different types of tomato and cucumbers.
 I always go to The Real Seed Catalogue (in Wales) to buy vegetable seeds.
 I find them excellent and they have some really unusual varieties.
 They are also really helpful and are always ready to give advice on the telephone too.